-A CN1511-TC that is calibrated for a J, K, T, or E type thermocouple or an RTD model may be programmed for a specific thermocouple, or RTD (385/392) type, by going into SETUP mode (Look under 'SETUP').
+A DPS3301-TC that is calibrated for a J, K, T, or E type thermocouple or an RTD model may be programmed for a specific thermocouple, or RTD (385/392) type, by going into SETUP mode (Look under 'SETUP').
 Alternately, a thermocouple/RTD may be selected by turning On power to the unit while holding in the appropriate key (see Figure 1).
-This procedure also clears the memory and programs factory defalult values for limits, rate timebase etc. Therefore, after performing Power-up reset, various parameters such as limits, ramp and soak profiles, rate time base etc., must be re-programmed.
-However, if done in SETUP mode, no programmed parameters such as limits, ramp & soak profiles etc. are erased from the memory.
+This procedure also clears the memory and programs factory default values for limits, rate timebase etc. Therefore, after performing Power-up reset, various parameters such as limits, rate time base etc., must be re-programmed to a desired value.
+However, if done in SETUP mode, no programmed parameters such as limits, Timers etc. are erased from the memory.
 It is recommended that thermocouple (RTD) selection be done in SETUP.
 Power-up reset should be performed if it is suspected that program memory may have been corrupted due to power surge, noise on electrical lines etc.